-By Dr. Manoj Poudel, President of ISPRM World Youth Forum
+By Dr. Manoj Poudel, Chair of ISPRM World Youth Forum

-International Society of Physical and Rehabilitation Medicine (ISPRM) established a relation with World Health Organization (WHO) as a Non-State Actor in the year 2000.
+The International Society of Physical and Rehabilitation Medicine (ISPRM) is a non-State actor in official relations with the World Health Organization (WHO) since 2000.
 The collaboration continued through the years with contributions to the International Classification of Functioning, Disability and Health in 2001, World Report in Disability in 2011, WHO Disability Action Plan 2014-2021 and Rehabilitation 2030 – A Call for Action to name a few.

 July 22, 2020 became a historical day for ISPRM as the honorable Director General of WHO, Dr. Tedros Adhanom Ghebreyesus sent a special video message to ISPRM and its members during the webinar session on ISPRM-WHO collaboration.
 He emphasized that many of the tools and resources WHO is developing draw on the expertise and experience of the ISPRM and the broader rehabilitation community which is vital for fulfilling the vision of WHO for universal health coverage and the other health related sustainable development goals.